z4gon/ground-slash-vfx-unity/README.md

 1. **Mesh for the Slash**
    1. Create the Mesh in Blender.
+        1. Start with a Bezier curve, extrude it to create a 3D shape
    1. Map the UVs for the gradient texture.
+        1. Open the UV editor.
+        1. Constrain to Image Bounds.
+        1. Map the UVs to be able to use a simple gradient to cover the shape.
    1. Export as _.fbx_ to include the UVs mapping.

 1. **VFX Graph for the Slash**